web-stack-slv/plate-forge/privacy-policy.md

 - **Training data stays on your device.** Workout plans, sessions, goals, and progress are stored locally.
 We do not operate a user account server for the core app.
 - **Analytics and crash reports are optional.** You choose on first launch and can change the choice in Settings.
 We do not send exercise names, weights, reps, or training notes to analytics.
 - **The free version shows ads** served by Google AdMob.
 Where required by law, Google’s User Messaging Platform (UMP) asks for ad privacy choices separately from analytics.
-- **Optional premium subscription** removes ads and unlocks additional features (export, mentee report, higher account cap).
+- **Optional premium subscription** removes ads and unlocks coach–athlete cloud sync, a higher training-account cap, and mentee training reports.
 Purchases are processed by Google Play or the App Store, not by us directly.

 ## 2. Information stored on your device